NoxHarmonium/unity-tools/README.md

 ---------------------------------------------------
 In leue of the .NET 4.5 async methods and Task framework that are missing in Unity's version of Mono, I decided to implement a system to compose asynchronous tasks in a managable way.

-It is an implementation of the [Promises/A+](http://promises-aplus.github.io/promises-spec/) specification which is used by the [q](https://github.com/kriskowal/q) framework which I use in node.js.
+It is an implementation of the [Promises/A+](http://promises-aplus.github.io/promises-spec/) specification which is used by the [q](https://github.com/kriskowal/q) framework.

 When an asyncronous method is run, it returns immediately with a promise (in this case a UnityTask object) that the task will either suceed or fail in the future.
 This future object allows callbacks to be added to handle these events.
-Promises can also be combined into other promises.
+Promises can also be combined into other promises allowing powerful compositions.

 #### Creating an asynchronous method
     public UnityTask<string> DownloadFile()
     {
         return new UnityTask<string>( (task) =>
         {
-            // This runs on a seperate thread string result = SomeBlockingDownloadMethod();
+            // This code executes on a new thread string result = SomeBlockingDownloadMethod();
             // Uncaught exceptions will get caught internally and reject the task automatically task.Resolve(result);